 If you have a desk job, take short walk breaks often throughout the day or try a sit-stand desk so you can alternate periods of standing with sitting.

-Taking dietary supplements for older women can improve your overall health and wellness.
+Taking dietary supplements can improve your overall health and wellness.

 Doing so can give you a boost of energy, prevent nutrient deficiencies during weight loss, enhance brain health, and keep your appetite in check.

-Consider taking some of the best dietary supplements for women over 40, such as protein powder, multivitamins, probiotics, omega-3 fatty acids, fiber, or soy isoflavones supplements if your doctor recommends it.
+Consider taking some of the best dietary supplements for older women, such as protein powder, multivitamins, probiotics, omega-3 fatty acids, fiber, or soy isoflavones supplements if your doctor recommends it.

 Weigh yourself when you awake each morning, drink 2-4 cups of water after that, and make time each day for workouts, healthy meals, your career, house chores, and relaxation.